SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

 > 2013](https://twitter.com/SamirTalwar/statuses/330318101176524802)

 [Peter Flint](https://twitter.com/drumbux) tells me that sums me up pretty well.
-Hopefully that’s enough to tell people what I do: get angry about code.
+Hopefully that's enough to tell people what I do: get angry about code.
 And then hopefully fix things.

 The Four Elements of Simple Design
 ----------------------------------

 After that brief introduction, I started talking about the four elements of simple design.
-I used [J. B. Rainsberger’s definitions](http://www.jbrains.ca/permalink/the-four-elements-of-simple-design), which he took from Kent Beck.
+I used [J. B. Rainsberger's definitions](http://www.jbrains.ca/permalink/the-four-elements-of-simple-design), which he took from Kent Beck.
 I quote: